b00tc4mp/isdi-parttime-202303/staff/ivan-canuto/fullstack/project/doc/README.md

 ##### Tasks

-- Implement 'suggestions' button in each post that does not belong to the connected user (in session) to open a window with all the suggestions made.
+- DONE Implement 'suggestions' button in each post that does not belong to the connected user (in session) to open a window with all the suggestions made.
-- Implement logic to retrieve all the suggestions made in one post
+- DONE Implement logic to retrieve all the suggestions made in one post
-- Implement logic to remove the suggestions cheched by user in his/her posts
+- DONE Implement logic to remove the suggestions cheched by user in his/her posts
-- Add call to refresh the posts with the made changes
+- DONE Add call to refresh the posts with the made changes

 #### Set suggestion as checked by the post owner, and remove it from the suggestion modal